 Insulin, on the other hand, has the opposite effect to glucagon and epinephrine leading to increased glycogen and triacylglyceride synthesis.
 One of the many effects of insulin is to lower cAMP levels which leads to increased dephosphorylation through the enhanced activity of protein phosphatases such as PP-1.
 With respect to fatty acid metabolism this yields dephosphorylated and inactive hormone sensitive lipase.
 Insulin also stimulates certain phosphorylation events.
 This occurs through activation of several cAMP-independent kinases.

-Regulation of fat metabolism also occurs through malonyl-CoA induced inhibition of carnitine acyltransferase I. This functions to prevent the newly synthesized fatty acids from entering the mitochondria and being oxidized.back to the top
+Regulation of fat metabolism also occurs through malonyl-CoA induced inhibition of carnitine acyltransferase I (CPTI).
+This functions to prevent the newly synthesized fatty acids from entering the mitochondria and being oxidized.
+Indeed, as pointed out above, the localization of ACC2 to the mitochondrial outer membrane allows for rapid inhibition of CPTI when fatty acid synthesis has been stimulated.back to the top

 When glycogen stores are maximal in the liver, excess glucose is diverted into the lipid synthesis pathway.
 Glucose is catabolized to acetyl-CoA and the acetyl-CoA is used for de novo fatty acid synthesis.
 The fatty acids are then incorporated into triglycerides and exported from hepatocytes as very-low-density lipoproteins (see the Lipoproteins page for more details) and ultimately stored as triglycerides in adipose tissue.
 A diet rich in carbohydrates leads to stimulation of both the glycolytic and lipogenic pathways.
 Genes encoding glucokinase (GK) and liver pyruvate kinase (L-PK) of glycolysis and ATP-citrate lyase (ACLY), ACC1, and FAS of lipogenesis are regulated by modulation of their transcription rates.
 In addition, the enzymes encoded by these genes are subject to post-translational and allosteric regulation.
 These genes contain glucose- or carbohydrate-response elements (ChoREs) that are responsible for their transcriptional regulation.